intarchboard/draft-iab-bias-workshop-report/draft-iab-bias-workshop-report.md

 - During the development of protocols, explicit manageability considerations related to Community Networks should be considered.
 - IETF can play a key role in building consensus on solutions that foster digital inclusion.
 - IETF should continue to work on protocol enhancements that protect user privacy.
 - Further discussion of these topics could happen in GAIA, HRPC, PEARG, and MAPRG based on the relevance to the research group.
-The community could also explore if censorship (and its circumvention) focused group could be created.
+The community could also explore if a censorship (and its circumvention) focused group could be created.

 --- back